Santanu1507/CodeSoft_Calculator.py/README.md

    - Click on the `√` button.
    - The result will be displayed in the entry area.

+4. **Square of a Number (x^2)**: To calculate the square of a number, follow these steps:
+   - Enter the number in the entry area.
+   - Click on the `x^2` button.
+   - The result will be displayed in the entry area.

-4. **Clear Entry (CE)**: To clear the current entry, click on the `CE` button.
+5. **Clear Entry (CE)**: To clear the current entry, click on the `CE` button.

-5. **Clear All (C)**: To clear the entire expression, click on the `C` button.
+6. **Clear All (C)**: To clear the entire expression, click on the `C` button.

-6. **Decimal Point**: To input decimal numbers, click on the `.` button.
+7. **Decimal Point**: To input decimal numbers, click on the `.` button.
 Only one decimal point is allowed per entry.

-7. **Result Button (=)**: To perform the calculation, click on the `=` button.
+8. **Result Button (=)**: To perform the calculation, click on the `=` button.
 The result will be displayed in the entry area.

 ## Example

-Suppose you want to calculate the square root of a number and perform some basic arithmetic operations.
+Suppose you want to calculate the square root and square of a number, and perform some basic arithmetic operations.
 Follow these steps:

-1. Enter the number: `25`
+1. Enter the number: `9`
 2. Click on the `√` button.
+The result `3.0` will be displayed.
-The result `5.0` will be displayed.
+3. Click on the `x^2` button.
+The result `9.0` will be displayed.
-3. Perform arithmetic operations as needed.
+4. Perform arithmetic operations as needed.
 For example:
    - `5 + 3`: Click `5`, `+`, `3`, and `=`.
 The result `8.0` will be displayed.
    - `8 * 2`: Click `*`, `2`, and `=`.
 The result `16.0` will be displayed.